fog-3/fog-3/README.md

 ###

-<p align="left">Coding enthusiast turning imaginative ideas into functional solutions.<br><br>- ☕ Turning caffeine into code since 2021.<br>- 📚 I'm currently studing in the 42 campus of Malaga and Computer Science in the University of Malaga.<br>- 🤝 Team player who loves colaborating.<br>- 🔍 In search of the biggest bug.</p>
+<p align="left">Coding enthusiast turning imaginative ideas into functional solutions.<br><br>- ☕ Turning caffeine into code since 2021.<br>- 📚 I'm currently studing in 42 campus of Malaga and Computer Science at the University of Malaga.<br>- 🤝 Team player who loves colaborating.<br>- 🔍 In search of the biggest bug.</p>

 </div>